-- On iPhone, choose who to allow comments from (under ‘Allow comments from’)
+- On iPhone only, choose who to allow comments from (under ‘Allow comments from’)

 - Block specific people from interacting with their posts (under ‘Block comments from’)

-- Automatically hide comments that might be offensive (under ‘Hide offensive comments’) – also known as the ‘anti-bullying filter’
+- Automatically hide comments that might be offensive (under ‘Hide Offensive Content’) – also known as the ‘anti-bullying filter’

-- Choose words and emojis they never want to see on their posts (under ‘Manual filter’)
+- Choose words and emojis they never want to see on their posts (under ‘Manage Custom Word List’)